arbailey2297/arbailey2297.github.io/_pages/creative.md

 <img src='/images/margaret-perry-aoo.png' width='764'/><br><br>

 # 🧊 3D Modelling
-As part of my ongoing research into the Haunted PS1 independent game development community and the low-poly 3D modelling and chunky photo-based texturing it is known for, I have been slowly creating a collection of similar low-poly game assets.
-My selection of objects to model is also informed by my ongoing interest in ecocritical game art and how games like Animal Crossing have approached collecting as a game mechanic.
-In keeping with my interest in game archives, I am also planning on submitting this collection once it is done to Miziziziz'z "The Big Collection of Commercially Usable Retro 3D Style Assets."<br/>
+As part of my ongoing research into <b>the Haunted PS1 independent game development community</b> and the low-poly 3D modelling and chunky photo-based texturing it is known for, I have been slowly creating a collection of similar low-poly game assets in Blender.
+My selection of objects to model is also informed by my ongoing interest in <b>ecocritical game art</b> and <b>how games like Animal Crossing have approached collecting as a game mechanic</b>.
+In keeping with my interest in game archives, I am also planning on submitting this collection once it is done to <b>Miziziziz'z "The Big Collection of Commercially Usable Retro 3D Style Assets."</b><br/>

 <img src='/images/lowpoly-mushroom_sketchbook_02.png' width='764'/><br/><img src='/images/golden stage beetle 3d.png' width='764'/><br/>